hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Capua Torim, toward the right of the Fortune's Market HQ.
 Speak with the Female by the tree (The Dragoon Final Part)
 - [ ] In Capua Torim, speak with Kaufman in the Fortune's Market HQ.
 Go to Dahngrest and enter the right shop to speak with the Owner (Brionac Part 3)
 - [ ] In Dahngrest, enter the western bar.
 Exit out and talk to the Girl that is at the center of the town.
 Enter the eastern bar and talk to another Girl.
 Head toward the Union HQ to get Raven's Ladies' Man title (Ladies' Man)
 - [ ] In Dahngrest, sleep at the Inn and there is a 33% chance that you will get a scene.
 Repeat this for four scenes in total.
-Karol will learn the Special skill which enables him to use HiOugi (Hard Working Boy)
+Karol will learn the Special skill which enables him to use Mystic Artes (Hard Working Boy)
 - [ ] In Dahngrest, enter the western bar and talk to Sassoon at the upper left corner.
 You can get various Attachment/Title based on what you have.
 Be sure to check out with her frequently (PS3 and Definitive Edition)
 - [ ] In Dahngrest, go to the Union HQ and go find Kaufman in the Fortune's Market in Capua Torim (Rebuilding The Union Part 1)
 - [ ] In Dahngrest, enter the western bar and speak with the right Bartender.
 Go to the Inn to speak with Lianna.
 Exit out and go toward the lower right bridge.
 Go to Heliord and head down to the lower section to talk to a Girl.
 Trade Tiny Bird Feather for the Ever Light Necklace.
 Report back to Lianna at the Inn of Dahngrest (Guild Quest Part 2)